nalgi/Pan-Tompkins_QRS-detector_and_Datalogger/README.md

  *  * This script also saves the Date, the Timestamp, a Timer that counts the passed time and a
  *  counter for the number of recorded data-points.
  *
- * Some of the code contains element from available, open access, existing scripts:
+ * Some of the code contains element from available, open access, existing scripts and is marked sccordingly inside the code.
+The complete Code-snippets that were used can be found under:
  * https://github.com/adafruit/Adafruit_SSD1306
  * https://github.com/blakeMilner/real_time_QRS_detection
  * https://github.com/dxinteractive/ResponsiveAnalogRead